civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 *Chart 5.
 Mean square error for each value of* X*.*

 The data shown in this graphic imply that the fatality trajectories have lost most of their early-stage variability around the time of the 50th death.
-After reaching this threshold, the trajectories behave more consistently — not totally in lockstep, but more consistently than at any point before.
+After reaching this threshold, the trajectories behave more consistently — not totally in lockstep, in fact far from it, but more consistently than at any point before.

 The widening difference between the *before* and *after* MSE curves beyond *X* = 50 indicates that 100, 200, or 500 might be even better thresholds, but we must bear in mind the passage of time.
-The higher we set *X* as the starting point, the more precision we gain in modeling the future after then, but the more data we are willingly discarding.
-Each COVID fatality is a human death, and regions do experience different COVID trajectories even after reaching critical mass, so these mid-phase data are still informative.
+The higher we set *X* as the starting point, the more precision we gain in modeling the future, but the more data we are willingly discarding.
+We should not choose a starting point so late in the outbreak that we end up ignoring weeks of mid-phase growth in the fatality count for the sake of a more precise model.

 The steep decline in both MSE curves at *X* = 1,000 and 2,000 is an artifact of the rarity of those high death counts as of this month (June); data is simply too scarce for these *X*.
 If more regions were suffering COVID fatality rates that severe, we could expect to see the *before* MSE curve trend further and further upwards.